List of the oldest Scout groups: United Kingdom

 5th Islington, London was formed in April 1908 by a group of boys who had formed a "secret society" at St Mary Magdalene Sunday School, inspired by the first copy of The Scout magazine.

-The 1st City Of Aberdeen Scouts existed in 1908.
+The 1st City of Aberdeen Scouts existed in 1908.
 1st Arbroath Scout Troop (2nd Angus) dates back to June 1908.

-1st Stirlingshire Scouts unofficially first met in August 1908, and later officially on the 21st of December 1908.
+1st Stirlingshire Scouts unofficially first met in August 1908, and later officially on 21 December 1908.

 The 1st Norwich "Capt.
 Bower's Own" Sea Scouts started in January 1908.
 The group is one of few which has continuously run for 100 years and, remarkably, had just 4 Group Scout Leaders during that time.
 To celebrate their centenary year, the group published a book entitled, "It Can Be Done: The Hundred Year History of the 1st Norwich Sea Scout Group." drawing from their extensive archives.

 The 1st Colchester scout group in Essex (now known as 1st Colchester Air Scouts) were founded in May 1908, the group met in the Bunting Rooms in Culver Street West (Colchester) and Baden Powell made several visits to attend local Scouting rallies.
 The "Air Scout Troop" gained official recognition by the Royal Air Force in 1956 and has retained this recognition.

+1st Sawbridgeworth Scouts organisation in Hertfordshire claims to be among the oldest in the country, founded in the earlier months of 1908, also backing their claim is a plain red "scarf" (most groups have two or three colours).

 In Poole, Dorset, there are strong claims from three current Scout Groups that all have separate newspaper articles back to 1908 listing Patrols or Troops practicing Scouting.
 1st Parkstone has got a registration number back to February 1908 for a Scout Troop.
 Hamworthy are listed as having a Boat patrol at the Local Church in November 1908 and Broadstone having an Ambulance Scout at the Gathering on Brownsea Island in December 1908.

 Wycliffe Scout Group (Gloucestershire) claims to be the oldest continuously active school-based Scout group in the world (active September 2013).
 It is listed in the Scout Association database with a registration date of 1 February 1909, although the Group celebrated their centenary in 2008, implying that there had been Scouting activity at the school before the Group was registered.

+The 5th Fife Scout Group, formerly known as the 2nd Kirkcaldy (KHS) Scouts and 5th Kirkcaldy (KHS) Scout Troop which merged in 1919, has maintained an unbroken presence since 1909 with records dating back until this time.
+The first registered Scoutmaster was Mr Thomas Collins.